10 Steps To Buying A House

 ³ Participation in the Verified Approval program is based on an underwriter’s comprehensive analysis of your credit, income, employment status, assets and debt.
 If new information materially changes the underwriting decision resulting in a denial of your credit request, if the loan fails to close for a reason outside of Rocket Mortgage’s control, including, but not limited to satisfactory insurance, appraisal and title report/search, or if you no longer want to proceed with the loan, your participation in the program will be discontinued.
 If your eligibility in the program does not change and your mortgage loan does not close due to a Rocket Mortgage error, you will receive the $1,000.
 This offer does not apply to new purchase loans submitted to Rocket Mortgage through a mortgage broker.
 This offer is not valid for self-employed clients.
 Rocket Mortgage reserves the right to cancel this offer at any time.
 Acceptance of this offer constitutes the acceptance of these terms and conditions, which are subject to change at the sole discretion of Rocket Mortgage.
 Additional conditions or exclusions may apply.

-4 RateShield Approval is a Verified Approval with an interest rate lock for up to 90 days.
+⁴ RateShield Approval is a Verified Approval with an interest rate lock for up to 90 days.
 If rates increase, your rate will stay the same for 90 days.
 If rates decrease, you will be able to lower your rate one time within 90 days.
 Please contact your Home Loan Expert for additional information.
-This offer is only valid on certain 30-year purchase loans.
+This offer is only valid on 30-year FHA, VA and conventional purchase loan products.
+RateShield Approval not eligible for clients with a signed purchase agreement, on Charles Schwab loans, or new construction loans.
 Additional conditions and exclusions may apply.